|

 g.)
 Check all wiring again and you can make a small break, the driving part

-of your 300W transmitter is complete.
-It is time to move on to the 300W amplifier.
+of your 300W/500W or more watts transmitter is complete.
+You can connect antenna and test it.
+Once done it is time to move on connecting the amplifier module.

 h.)
 Now install mains power supply in the the rack and be really careful while